 The !runaway extension can only be used during live debugging or when debugging crash dump files created by .dump /mt or .dump /ma.

 For information about threads in user mode, see Controlling Processes and Threads.
 For more information about analyzing processes and threads, see Microsoft Windows Internals by Mark Russinovich and David Solomon.
-(This book may not be available in some languages and countries.)

 This extension is a quick way to find out which threads are spinning out of control or consuming too much CPU time.

 The display identifies each thread by the debugger's internal thread numbering and by the thread ID in hexadecimal.
 The debugger IDs are also shown.